michaelemery/staticanalysis/results/tool/findbugs.md

 <br>

 FindBugs is a program which uses static analysis to look for bugs in Java code.
-It is free software, distributed under the terms of the Lesser GNU Public License.
+It looks for instances of "bug patterns" — code instances that are likely to be errors.
 The name FindBugs™ and the FindBugs logo are trademarked by The University of Maryland.
 FindBugs has been downloaded more than a million times.

 <br>